 You will be prompted on success and you are all set.

-💡 This is a a known issue that Derby often fails to remove existing data and recreate database.
-Delete database folder and recreating db should solve the issue.
-You can also create database in different name.
+💡 This is a known issue that Derby often fails to remove existing data and recreate the database.
+Delete database folder and recreating DB should solve the issue.
+You can also create a database in a different name.

 💡 Create a separate database for training purpose.

 If you are power user you can directly access database with DBeaver SQL client.

 As our system uses hibernate, we would NOT recommend inserting or updating directly to the database.

 Follow the steps below to add credentials and other required connection properties.

 - In the Databases menu, click New Connection.

 - In the Create new connection wizard that results, select the driver.

 - On the next page of the wizard, click the driver properties tab.